Head Unit Purchasing FAQs

 What is CANBUS?

-- Your car has special electrical modules connected to the factory stereo
+* Your vehicle has modules connected to the factory stereo

-If you purchased a stereo kit without a CANBUS decorder and need one, please get in touch.
+If you purchased a stereo kit and realise you need a CANBUS decoder, get in touch – we can help supply one separately.

 Will my factory reversing camera work with an aftermarket stereo?

-Do the fascia frame kits require assembly or modification?
+Do the fascia frame kits require any assembly or modification?

-Most fascia frame kits require minimal preparation, such as screwing the supplied stereo into the base of the frame before installation in your vehicle.
+Most fascia frame kits require minimal preparation, such as screwing the supplied stereo into the frame base (with 4 included screws) before installation.

-Additionally, some fascias with added buttons or functions may require some soldering and/or additional wiring.
+Some fascias with added buttons or functions may require soldering or extra wiring.